"if SLAs were insurance policies, vendors would quickly be out of business.

 More on how Google's support for M-Lab is a big deal for transparency

 At Google, we care deeply about sustaining the Internet as an open platform for consumer choice and innovation.
 No matter your views on net neutrality and ISP network management practices, everyone can agree that Internet users deserve to be well-informed about what they're getting when they sign up for broadband, and good data is the bedrock of sound policy.
-Transparency has always been crucial to the success of the Internet, and, by advancing network research in this area, M-Lab aims to help sustain a healthy, innovative Internet.
+Transparency has always been crucial to the success of the Internet, and, by advancing network research in this area, M-Lab aims to help sustain a healthy, innovative Internet....a few select quotes from around the web commenting on the power of transparency:

 "For years, ISPs have been notoriously shady about what they're throttling or blocking.
 The industry needs a healthy dose of transparency.
 Right now, we're just a bunch of pissed-off users complaining about our Skype calls getting dropped and our YouTube videos sputtering to a halt.
 But when it comes to placing blame, most of us are in the dark."